 About the COVID Symptom Study app (Zoe)

 Please consider helping others by downloading the COVID Symptom Study app onto your smart phone or Ipad and reporting how you feel either daily, or as you are able.
-Note that currently there is no desktop PC version.
+Note that currently there is no desktop PC version for Windows.

 For further details click this link: https://covid19.joinzoe.com